Ari Posner

-Ari Posner (born 1970) is a Canadian film and television composer, most noted as a multiple Canadian Screen Award winner for his television scores.
+Ari Posner (born 1970) is a Canadian film and television composer, most noted as a multiple Gemini Award and Canadian Screen Award winner for his television scores.

 A native of Winnipeg, Manitoba, he moved to Toronto, Ontario, in 1989 to study music at York University.
 He is a frequent collaborator with composer Amin Bhatia.
 He has also been a record producer, most notably on Jen Gould's album Music Soup, which was the winner of the Juno Award for Children's Album of the Year at the Juno Awards of 2008.